stelzinga/MF/MGT_99.Legend.md

 ### 20241122
 - Added clarification on SWOT
 - Expanded Business Functions and added Management Levels in [### Profile Tree Explained]

+### 20241206
+- Update [### Profile Tree Explained] to make it easier to read.

+### 20250105
+- Corrected typos in various sections.
+- Expanded the Profile Overview with more details about each Profile Tree item.
+Renamed the original Overview to Executive Summary and expanded it with more details on Management.
+- Expanded the definition of Environment.
+- Added *Definition* to Tools

 ### Planned